-Ford Cutting Jobs In Europe, Moving Away From Less-Profitable Vehicles
+Ford Cutting Jobs In Europe, Moving Away From Less Profitable Vehicles

 Tim Urquhart, a principal automotive analyst at IHS Markit, says Ford has experienced "a very difficult market environment" in Europe, facing pressure from premium carmakers and more affordable brands.

-Luxury brands like Audi, BMW and Mercedes are offering smaller vehicles that appeal to a wider range of consumers, he says, while budget options like Hyundai and Kia are growing in popularity among price-conscious Europeans.
+Luxury brands like Audi, BMW and Mercedes-Benz are offering smaller vehicles that appeal to a wider range of consumers, he says, while budget options like Hyundai and Kia are growing in popularity among price-conscious Europeans.

 "I call companies like Ford ... the squeezed middle," Urquhart says.
 "They're being squeezed from both angles.